APNewsBreak: Study: Seattle minimum wage hasn't cut jobs

 The report, from the University of California at Berkeley, is certain to add to the debate as activists around the country push for increases in local, state and federal minimum wages.

-The report focused on food service jobs, which some critics said could be disproportionately affected if increased wages forced restaurants to cut workers’ hours.
+The report, obtained by The Associated Press before its official release, focused on food service jobs, which some critics said could be disproportionately affected if increased wages forced restaurants to cut workers’ hours.

 Author Michael Reich says that hasn’t been the case.